LillyParker/VCF_to_PCA_IBS/README.md

-# Swiftfox
+# VCF to PCA and IBS
-Code to import FAECES* vcf files into R, run PCA to confirm species identity and estimate pairwise kinship
+Code to import FAECES* vcf files into R, run PCA to confirm species identity and estimate pairwise identity-by-state and kinship

 Required packages to install: